 Sustainability Strategy and Governance

-FREYR's material sustainability issue, our sustainability goals, roadmap, and Governance of sustainability.
+FREYR's material sustainability issues, our sustainability goals, roadmaps, and Governance of sustainability

 The most important sustainability contribution FREYR can make is the reduction of greenhouse gas emissions through the use of our batteries.
-By delivering power storage to solar and wind farms we expect to help scale renewable energy in the electricity delivered to businesses and households.
-This is expected to replace some of the electricity in the grid generated from fossil fuels, reduce the CO2 emissions of non-EV vehicles and ESS storage systems using FREYR batteries.
+By delivering battery power storage to solar and wind farms we expect to help scale renewable energy in the power delivered to businesses and households.
+This is expected to replace some of the power in the grid generated from fossil fuels and reduce the CO2 emissions of internal combustion vehicles in the transportation system.

 In addition to driving the energy transition through the production of batteries for storage and transportation, we are also focused on mitigating the impacts of our own business, throughout our value chain, including the carbon emissions created in producing the batteries.
 We are working with our global supply chain partners to deliver environmental and social performance to international standards.

-As we build our giga factories, we are also focused on the social impact of our business.
-We plan to provide thousands of highly skilled jobs and support our local communities to harvest the value of local employment growth, while also managing the potential challenges of population and business growth.
+As we build our giga factories, we are focused on the social impact of our business.
+We plan to provide thousands of highly skilled jobs and support our local communities to harvest the value of local employment growth, while also managing the potential challenges of population- and business growth.
 A third-party report on our social impact assessment of Giga Arctic can be found here.
-Throughout all of this, our employees’ well-being and growth are important for us to succeed.
+Throughout all of this, our employees’ well-being and competence development are important for us to succeed.
 See a separate discussion on our webpages about Our employees.

 Our sustainability goals and roadmaps

-There are seven pillars of our environmental, social and governance efforts, which support and align with some of the UN Sustainable Development Goals.
+There are seven pillars of our environmental, social and governance efforts, where we have set 2030 ambition levels and which support and align with some of the global UN Sustainable Development Goals.
 See a graphical overview here.

-Customers: Our ambition is to support decarbonization of the global transportation and power sector with the abatement of CO2 per GWh we produce over the lifetime of use of those batteries.
+Market: Our ambition is to support decarbonization of the global transportation and power sector with the abatement of CO2 per GWh storage capacity in our batteries over the lifetime of those batteries.
+Our ambition is in the year 2030 to produce and sell batteries that over their lifetime may abate 345 mtons of CO2.
+This equals the annual emissions of 130 million gasoline cars.
+See here for more about our abatement ambition and the calculations behind.
 See here for the importance of batteries for global decarbonization.

-Cell production: FREYR’s aim is to deliver battery cells with zero CO2 emissions from our cell manufacturing process.
+Cell production: FREYR aims to deliver battery cells with ~zero CO2 emissions from our cell manufacturing process.
+See here for more details on our roadmap to cut emissions in our cell production.

-Suppliers: We are working with them to establish transparency and continuously improving environmental and social performance.
+We are furthermore working with our suppliers at large to establish transparency and continuous improvement of our joint environmental and social performance.
 See here for our Supplier Code of Conduct.

-Product: Our semi solid battery cells are produced using 24M technology.
-Compared to conventional lithium batteries the 24M manufacturing process has the potential to use less energy, less land, more automation per kWh produced.
+Product: Our semi solid battery cells are produced using 24M technology from the US.
+Compared to conventional lithium-ion batteries the 24M manufacturing process has the potential to use less energy, less land, more automation per kWh produced and potential to be easier to recycle than conventionally produced batteries.

 Factories: We aim to design and build highly digital and efficient giga factories for manufacturing of battery cells, modules and pack, and potentially also upstream active material production.
-We aim for our construction projects to align with the EU taxonomy standards for green buildings.
+We aim for all our construction projects to certify through BREEAM, LEED or a similar standard and to be aligned with the EU taxonomy standards for environmentally sustainable buildings.
 See our Environmental Policy here.

 Governance of sustainability